Tristan Scherwey: International play

 Scherwey was named to Switzerland's under-18 team for the 2009 IIHF World U18 Championships in the United States.
 He played 6 games, tallying 5 points (3 goals) to help Switzerland avoid relegation.
 Scherwey was named to Switzerland's under-20 team for the 2010 World Junior Ice Hockey Championships in Canada.
 He played 7 games, scoring 3 points (1 goal) to help Switzerland finish 4th in the tournament, falling to Canada in the semi-finals.
 He was again named to the team for the 2011 edition.
 He played 5 games, scoring no point as Switzerland finished 5th in the tournament, falling to Canada in the quarter-finals.

 Scherwey made his debut with Switzerland men's team in the 2012–13 season and scored his first goal in 2015.
 He represented Switzerland at the 2018 Winter Olympics, appearing in all 4 games.
 That same season, Scherwey also made his World Championship debut with the men's team at the 2018 IIHF World Championship in Denmark where he tallied 4 points (2 goals) in 10 games as Switzerland won silver, falling to Sweden in the shootout.
 Scherwey made the team again for the 2019 IIHF World Championship in Slovakia and tallied 4 points (2 goals) in 8 games.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.